 1960 – Scottish centre-back Gary Gillespie was born in Bonnybridge.
 He was Joe Fagan’s first signing, arriving from Coventry City for £325,000 in July 1983.
 He won three League titles in his eight years at Anfield, scoring 16 times in his 214 appearances, before moving back north to his boyhood heroes Celtic for £925,000 in August 1991.

 1989 – Croatian centre-half Dejan Lovren was born in Zenica.
-He arrived from Southampton for £20m in July 2014, so far notching seven times in 170 outings.
+He arrived from Southampton for £20m in July 2014, so far notching eight times in 185 outings.

 1992 – Spanish left-back Alberto Moreno was born in Seville.
-He signed on a month later than Lovren for £12m from his hometown club Sevilla, netting three times in 141 reds games before being released last month.
+He signed on a month later than Lovren for £12m from his hometown club Sevilla, netting three times in 141 reds games before being released in June 2019.